natedillon/dotfiles/README.md

 ### Git Configuration

 To use my Git configuration, copy the ".gitconfig" file from the "extras" folder to "~/.gitconfig".
 Be sure to edit the file and set the name and e-mail address.
+My current Git editor-of-choice is TextMate, so you will need to have TextMate installed (with the "mate" command).

 #### Git Configuration Resources